steggie3/steggie3.github.io/pages/projects.md

 [C++]
 Taking advantage of social network properties, performing hierarchical graph partitioning to make each subgraph feasible in size.
 This is a class project for ECE598YL Cloud Computing at UIUC in Fall 2010.

-## Compact Modeling and Simulation of Emerging Transistors and Circuits
+## Modeling and Simulation of Emerging Devices
 [C++/MATLAB]
-Developing physics-based compact models of the newly proposed graphene nano-ribbon transistors and transition metal dichalcogenide transistors.
+Developed low-computational-complexity models of 3 families of emerging non-silicon-based transistors.
+Performed Monte Carlo simulation based on the model above to explore advantages over traditional transistors.
 This is my Ph.D. dissertation at UIUC.
 For this work, I also have multiple journal and conference publications, and I released 2 open-source transistor models on nanohub.org, an open-source platform for nanotechnology research (see my [Publications](/pages/publications.html){:target="_blank"} page).
+(1200+ users since 2014.)

-## Clock Tree Routing
+## Clock Tree Routing Algorithm Based on Delay And Slew Modeling
 [C++]
-Clock tree routing focusing on robust skew and slew control via delay and slew modeling, with exploration of buffer insertion and buffer sizing in clock trees.
+Developed polynomial regression models of clock buffer delay and slew to predict circuit behavior.
+Proposed and implemented an algorithm using the models above to control clock accuracy under extreme conditions.
 This is my M.S. thesis at UIUC and was [published at Design Automation Conference in June 2010](https://dl.acm.org/citation.cfm?id=1837297){:target="_blank"}.

 ## Numerical Circuit Simulator
 [C++]
-Implementing a SPICE-like numerical circuit simulator based on matrix representation of circuits, including DC, AC, and transient analysis.
+Implemented a SPICE-like numerical circuit simulator based on matrix representation of circuits, including DC, AC, and transient analysis.
 This is a class project for ECE552 Numerical Circuit Analysis at UIUC in Fall 2009.

 ## EDA Backend Design Flow
 [C++]
-Implementing the EDA backend design flow including partitioning, placement, routing, and timing analysis.
+Implemented the EDA backend design flow including partitioning, placement, routing, and timing analysis.
 This is a class project for ECE582 Physical VLSI Design at UIUC in Spring 2009.

 ## EDA High-Level Synthesis Optimization
 [C++]
-Developing and implementing a high-level circuit synthesis framework on optimization of concurrent resource binding, task scheduling, and logic cell placement by integer-linear-programming formulation.
+Developed and implemented a high-level circuit synthesis framework on optimization of concurrent resource binding, task scheduling, and logic cell placement by integer-linear-programming formulation.
 This is a class project for ECE527 System-on-Chip Design at UIUC in Fall 2008.

 ## Comparative Study of Multi-Gate Transistor Designs
 [MATLAB]